cpsolver/VoteFair-ranking-cpp/README.txt

 //  elections, and because those results can be calculated using a
 //  simple spreadsheet.
 //
-//  For detailed descriptions of VoteFair Ranking, see
-//  www.VoteFair.org or the book "Ending The Hidden Unfairness In
-//  U.S. Elections" by Richard Fobes.
-//
 //  In addition to being useful for elections, VoteFair Ranking also
 //  is useful for calculating results for surveys and polls, ranking
 //  the popularity of songs and movies, and much more.